Union Jack: Protocol

-The parliamentary resolution passed on 18 December 1964 assigned two purposes for the Royal Union Flag: a flag representing the United Kingdom and an official ceremonial flag of Canada.
+The parliamentary resolution passed on 18 December 1964 assigned two purposes to the Royal Union Flag, as the flag of the United Kingdom and as a Canadian flag symbolizing Canada's allegiance to the Crown and Commonwealth membership.
 When used to represent the United Kingdom, the flag takes precedence before the flag of a Canadian province or territory.
 However, when the flag is used as a ceremonial flag of Canada, the flag of a Canadian province or territory takes precedence before the Royal Union Flag.